 This could only be carried out if I stopped taking the contraceptive pill.

-So, what are the chance of conceiving naturally during your 40s and even 50s, and what about pregnancy after menopause?
+So, what are the chance of conceiving naturally during your 40s and even 50s, and what about pregnancy during menopause?

 There is also the increased risk of chromosomal abnormalities and a higher chance of miscarriage.